 Thanks to our compassionate supporters, the Intermountain Humane Society (IMHS) is able to provide a unique lifeline to homeless cats and dogs in our mountain region.
 At IMHS we accept owner-surrendered and stray animals from our local community, and we partner with other shelters which have higher animal intake or fewer resources to regularly accept transfers of animals on a space-available basis.
 We work with other agencies to examine how to lower the number of homeless animals throughout our state so that all shelters will be able to improve their adoption and return-to-owner rates, and lower euthanasia.
 We also seek to educate and engage the public, which is key to lowering the births of animals destined to become homeless in an already overcrowded world and to prevent broken commitments due to unrealistic expectations of what is involved in a lifetime relationship with a dog or cat.

 There are no time limits placed on how long an animal is available for adoption at IMHS.
 Animals available for adoption are never euthanized because of space limitations.
 IMHS euthanizes very rarely, and only for significant health or behavior issues; we do not take lightly the decision to end a life.
-We do not accept dogs or cats with a history of aggression, and we do not accept wolf-hybrids.
+Because we are a limited intake facility, we do not accept dogs or cats with a history of aggression, and we do not accept wolf-hybrids.

 Through effective use of our resources (including foster caregivers, enrichment volunteers, and medical care), IMHS can provide rehabilitation (both behavioral and medical) treatment for many animals, increasing their chances of finding a home.
 Success is seen every day - for example, when an untrained 9 month old Chow/Retriever mix pup surrendered for bad behavior is transformed into a well mannered dog who can now sit, stay, and heel on command.
-Even a cat with a severe disability receives a new lease on life thanks to a dedicated volunteer veterinarian, CVT and special foster caregiver who did not give up on her.
+Even a cat with a severe disability receives a new lease on life thanks to a dedicated team of staff, volunteers and medical experts.
 IMHS is a place for second chances.
 Won’t you please help us give even more animals a chance at a new life?